 AdSense is the life line for any blogger who is looking forward to making money from his blog.
-Initially BlogSpot used to be the best way to get your AdSense account approved, but later on it’s becoming tough to get your Adsense account with BlogSpot.
+Initially BlogSpot used to be the best way to get your AdSense account approved, but later on, it’s becoming tough to get your Adsense account with BlogSpot.
 With WordPress and your domain email address, getting your blog approved is very easy.
-Another advantage of self-hosted blog.
+Another advantage of a self-hosted blog.

 If you are an AdSense user, you should consider checking out following posts on AdSense:

 Google strictly doesn’t allow reselling of BlogSpot blogs, but the case is different here with the self-hosted blog.
 You can always resell your self-hosted blog.